 By this time I was feeling a bit down with the rain.
 Did some souvenir shopping and then I needed to head to Kilmainham Gaol, where I had a tour booked to 3:30pm.

 This is a visit I highly recommend.
 Make sure you book it online in advance though, as the visit is only with a tour and there are limited vacancies per hour.
 You’ll learn a lot about the History of the country and some of the most important uprisings that made Ireland independent of British dominance.

 That’s a wrap!
 Have you been to Dublin?
-What were your impressions of the city
+If so, what were your impressions of the city?